 We've picked out the nominations in the biggest categories below, but take a look at the full list of nominations here.

-Line of Duty (BBC One)
+Bodyguard (BBC One)

 Kiri (Channel 4)

 Female performance in a comedy programme

 Daisy May Cooper – This Country (BBC Three)

 Jessica Hynes – There She Goes (BBC Four)

 Male performance in a comedy programme

 Jamie Demetriou – Stath Lets Flats (Channel 4)